 One of the things I’m most grateful for from my time in film is the escape from this Southern idea.There are so many woman who are focused on their careers and building the lives they want that they don’t think twice about dating.
 They are happy with what they are doing.
 And they don’t for one second think something is wrong with them.

 Friend, let me tell you.
 There is nothing wrong with you if you’re single.
 I can tell you right now there are plenty of people in marriages that wish they hadn’t said I do.
 They rushed into something they thought they wanted only to realize this life was never the one they wanted to be living.
 So don’t for one second think you’re broken just because you are a party of 1.
 Because sometimes those are the best parties.

-Learn To Use This As The Time To Invest In Yourself
+Learn To Use Being Single As The Time To Invest In Yourself

 Every time I see someone post that we have the same hours in a day as Beyonce, I laugh.
 It’s true.
 We also don’t all have quite the same level of resources.
 Time is a luxury we can’t buy or create.
 It’s a limited run gift that we have to do our best with using.
 So why would you want to waste such a precious commodity just because you’re single?